MESSAGE FROM ADMINISTRATION

 8:57 ................... period 2

-Junior High eat first 1/2 and play second 1/2
+Junior High eat during the second 1/2 of lunch

 1:55 ................... final dismissal